southwick-associates/dashboard-sa-template/README.md

 ## Usage

-Lictemplate provides functions for automating license data workflows:
+Lictemplate provides functions to automate license data workflows:

 - **Initialize new projects**:
     + `new_project()` for a basic processing workflow (e.g., national/regional dashboards)
     + TODO: `new_project_summary()` for states that provide summarized data for national/regional dashboards
-    + `new_project_individual()` for more involved individual state dashboards
+    + `new_project_individual()` for the more involved individual state dashboards
 - **Update existing projects:**
     + `update_project()` to copy the workflow from an earlier time period with updated parameters
-    + `setup_data_dive()` to tack on the workflow for producing a data dive project
+    + `setup_data_dive()` to add code neeeded for a data dive project
-    + TODO: `archive_raw_data()` to move raw data to the archive H drive.
+    + TODO: `archive_raw_data()` to move raw data to an archive drive

 ### Example New Project

-To begin a new project, first create data directories and template files for analysis (e.g, on the Data Server, a South Dakota dashboard):
+To begin a new project, first create data directories and template files for analysis.
+For example, creating a South Dakota dashboard project on the server:

 ```r
 lictemplate::new_project("SD", "2019-q4")